91varunsharma/Multilevel-Cache-Simulator/README.md

 reference.
 Each line in the trace cache therefore have the following two fields:

 ●	**Access Type**: A single character indicating whether the access is a read (‘R') or a write ('W').

 ●	**Address**: A 32-bit integer (in unsigned hexidecimal format) specifying the memory address that is being accessed.
 Fields on the same line are separated by a single space.

 The code reads the trace file one line at a time in order.
-After each access, your code should emulate the impact of the access on the cache hierarchy.
+After each access, code emulates the impact of the access on the cache hierarchy.